 Here we have the same bow but as a “blank” and with a dome in the center.
 Compare this necklace with the one below which they produced as a souvenir piece for the 1934 Chicago Worlds Fair; that necklace has the ‘watchband’ flat mesh whereas this choker uses the plain one, the WF bow has a combination of polished and matte metal surfaces, and of course the Century of Progress logo in the middle.

-Clearly this jewelry maker cast most of their findings themselves rather than buying them as readymade wholesale pieces (except perhaps some of the clasps) because we’ve seen so many different variations created from the single design – their chevron is one-half (side) of this same bow.
+This maker may have cast (or at least stamped) most of their findings themselves rather than buying them as readymade wholesale pieces because we’ve seen so many different variations created from the single design – their chevron is one-half (side) of this same bow.
 By varying the stamping and the finish they produced quite a number of different looks!

 This is the first time I’ve seen them use this ‘dome’ as a decorative element.
 By the way, the seller of this necklace gave the material as “chrome” and set a starting bid of $225 along with the magic phrase “Jakob Bengel style”.
 Just a bit over-enthusiastic on both counts!